-We recommend an annual maintenance inspection is carried out on the domestic hot water cylinder.
+Dimplex recommend an annual maintenance inspection is carried out on the domestic hot water cylinder.
 In hard water areas this should include inspection of the immersion heater, [above 120ppm or 120mg/l].
 A local water treatment company should be able to offer free water quality testing.
-The heating elements may require de-scaling. periodic The installer should do this as part of a maintenance agreement.
+The heating elements may require periodic de-scaling. installer The should dο this as part of maintenance agreement.

 If required, precautions can be taken to minimise effects of water hardness, i.e. installation of a water conditioner or water softener.
-These devices should be installed in hard water areas where high water storage temperatures are required, i.e. greater than 60°C storage temperatures, particularly when water hardness exceeds 200ppm.
+These devices should be installed in hard water high areas where water storage temperatures are required, i.e. 60°C greater than storage temperatures, particularly when water hardness exceeds 200ppm.
 Should the water cylinder require de-scaling, this must be performed by a qualified technician.